ABZB/Level-Recurver/Trainer Expander Readme.md

 		(7) Use a tool such as kiwi.ds to rebuild a/0/9/1 and a/0/9/2

-		(8) a/0/9/1 is finished, all party sizes are now set to 6.
+		(8) a/0/9/1 is finished, all party sizes are now set to at least 3.

 	* Part C: Filling in the blank party slots